Jamesjue/elijah-reading-group/_posts/2018-02-10-inverting-cnn.md

 This formulation treats the algorithm (CNN, SIFT, HOG) mostly as a black box.
-The only requirement is that the transformation needs to be **differentiable**, so that it can use gradient decent.
+The only requirement is that the transformation needs to be **differentiable**, so that it can use gradient descent.

 ### Implementing SIFT and HOG as DNN

-The paper describes how we can implement SIFT and HOG in the form of DNN so that they become **differentiable**, amenable to gradient decent.
+The paper describes how we can implement SIFT and HOG in the form of DNN so that they become **differentiable**, amenable to gradient descent.
 Refer to the paper for details.

 ## Observations